Trump Appears to Revive Hopes for Singapore Summit with North Korean Leader Kim Jong Un

 North Korea had indicated it wasn’t happy with the way things were progressing when it called of high level talks with South Korea over joint US-South Korean military drills.

-US officials said the final straw for Trump came when a North Korean Foreign Ministry official called Vice President Mike Pence a “political dummy” and hinted that Pyongyang was ready for a “nuclear showdown” should diplomacy fail.
+US officials said the final strawfor Trump came when a North Korean Foreign Ministry official called Vice President Mike Pence a “political dummy” and hinted that Pyongyang was ready for a “nuclear showdown” should diplomacy fail.

 The US also claimed in a background briefing that North Korean officials had failed to show up in Singapore to arrange logistics for the June meeting.